 …but unfortunately, March 16th turned out to be a very busy day at work for this employee.
 By the time our client logged in to sell the shares, the market was closed.
 The trading window closed along with it and they couldn’t sell their shares.

 This is one example of why it is so important to have a coordinated strategy with your employee stock options.
-One part of that strategy is making sure any exercise of ISOs occurs early in the trading window.
+One part of that strategy is making sure any exercise of ISO occurs early in the trading window.

 If you’re considered an insider and have to deal with trading windows, exercise early in your windows.
 Doing this will give you the time to take all the actions you need to make for your strategy.

-Additionally, you’ll want to exercise ISOs early in the year.
+Additionally, you’ll want to exercise ISO early in the year.
 By doing this, you give yourself more time to come up with the cash you need to cover your AMT bill the following April.

 (You can read a more in-depth post that covers this specific strategy here.)